Welcome to the COBRAS!

 We also carry our own line of bike apparel, which is available to you at cost.
 By using the Clothing Store at our website you can outfit yourself in our kit, which includes: jerseys, shorts, bibs, jackets, vests, caps, socks and arm warmers.

 We hold an annual party in November each year to celebrate our COBRAS Championship Challenge.
 It is one of several functions throughout the year that comes with the membership and at no additional cost to you.

 Now That I’m a Member, What Do I Do Next?

 Check the COBRAS website for upcoming training rides and special training events which are held during the week and on weekends.
-These events accomplish a multitude of things such as: endurance training, hill climbing, sprinting and all around fun.
-Sometimes members stay afterwards for a meal and conversation.
-If you are looking for a good route to ride, we post our training ride routes to our web site as well.
+These events accomplish a multitude of things such as endurance training, hill climbing, sprinting and all around fun.
+Sometimes members stay afterward for a meal and conversation.
+If you are looking for a good route to ride, we post our training ride routes to our website as well.